Common Dental Hygiene Mistakes

 8. Skipping Mouthwash

 Mouthwash is an integral part of at-home dental hygiene.
-When you use mouthwash, don’t just swill it around a couple times and spit.
+When you use mouthwash, don’t just swill it around a couple of times and spit.
 Keep it in your mouth for 45 seconds to a minute for full disinfecting benefits.

 9. Neglecting Dental Checkups

 You should be going in for dental checkups once to twice a year so that a dentist can deep clean your teeth and look out for any advanced health issues.
 Many adults don’t go to the dentist often enough, leaving themselves in the dark as to the condition of their oral health.
 Your dental health is a joint effort with your dentist.
 It’s important to have a professional look at your mouth and jaw to determine if everything is as it should be.
-Seeing a dentist regularly also drives accountability to maintaining good dental hygiene practices at home.
+Seeing a dentist regularly also drives accountability to maintain good dental hygiene practices at home.

 10. You Always Start Brushing In The Same Place